 In case of unclean shutdowns some of the lvs is still active and merging is postponed.
 Use this function to attempt to deactivate and reactivate all of them to cause the merge to happen.

-- vg_name Name of volume group
+- vg_name (str) name of the volume group

-- lv_name Name of the logical volume
+- lv_name (str) name of the logical volume

-- timeout Timeout between operations
+- timeout (int) timeout between operations